PaaS Support Coverage

 Build storage

-Builds can be stored on GCR (container images) or GCS (workspace builds).
+Builds can be stored on GAR (container images) or GCS (workspace builds).

 Migration tooling